consolidation/robo/docs/getting-started.md

 Tasks should not attempt to use a specific progress indicator (e.g. the Symfony ProgressBar class) directly, as the ProgressIndicatorAwareTrait allows for an appropriate progress indicator to be used (or omitted) as best suits the application.

 Note that when using [Collections](collections.md), the progress bar will automatically be shown if the collection takes longer than two seconds to run.
 Each task in the collection will count for one "step"; if the task supports progress indicators as shown above, then it will add an additional number of steps as indicated by its `progressIndicatorSteps()` method.

+## Distributing Robo Scripts

+For additional options available for packaging and distributing Robo scripts, see the section [Packaging](packaging.md).